It's the last day for these savings

 Conducting Risk Assessments

-Reliability Engineers analyze the impact of equipment failures on overall operations, safety, and costs.
+Engineers analyze the impact of equipment failures on overall operations, safety, and costs.
 This risk-based approach can allocate maintenance resources effectively and target high-risk areas that could cause significant disruptions.

 Scheduling Maintenance Activities

 A key aspect of preventive maintenance is scheduling regular maintenance activities to minimize downtime and disruption.
-Reliability Engineers use maintenance management software to create and manage maintenance schedules.
+Engineers use maintenance management software to create and manage maintenance schedules.
 These schedules make sure that maintenance tasks are performed at optimal intervals based on equipment usage, age, and condition.

 Monitoring and Data Collection